History of Jazz Chisholm Jr. in Timeline

 Jazz Chisholm Jr.

-Jazz Chisholm Jr. is a Bahamian professional baseball player, currently an infielder and center fielder for the New York Yankees in MLB.
-He previously played for the Miami Marlins, making his MLB debut in 2020.
-Chisholm signed with the Arizona Diamondbacks in 2015 as an international free agent before being traded to Miami.
-He has also represented Great Britain in international baseball competitions, showcasing his talent on both domestic and international stages.
+Jazz Chisholm Jr. is a Bahamian professional baseball infielder and center fielder currently playing for the New York Yankees in Major League Baseball (MLB).
+Before joining the Yankees, he played for the Miami Marlins, making his MLB debut with them in 2020.
+Chisholm signed with the Arizona Diamondbacks as an international free agent in 2015, marking the beginning of his professional career.
+He has also represented the Great Britain national baseball team in international competitions.

 February 1, 1998: Jazz Chisholm Jr. Born